5 tips for improving your Zoom meetings

-Mics like the Blue Yeti offer selectable polar patterns.
+Some USB mics offer selectable polar patterns.
 An omnidirectional pattern is good for a meeting where some of the attendees are in the same room.
 If you're sharing a mic with a person sitting across from you, a figure-8 pattern picks up sound on opposite sides.

 But for most applications where it’s just you sitting in front of your computer, a cardioid polar pattern works best since it captures sound coming from directly in front of it.

 USB mics are condenser mics, which means they need power — which in this case comes from the USB connection itself.
 Condenser mics have a relatively wide frequency response, and are generally great for capturing voices.

 Some USB mics come with a built-in stand.
 If not, your situation will help you decide on a mic stand.
 A straight desktop stand can be very convenient, but if you want more flexibility, a boom stand might be what you’re looking for — they allow you to adjust vertical height and horizontal reach.
 Some mics, like the Shure SM7B, actually require a boom stand.

 A desktop broadcasting boom stand with a spring-loaded articulated arm and built-in XLR cable is a nice solution.

 3. Use a USB audio interface for even more flexibility

 What if you’re making an important presentation to a client via Zoom?
 If you wanted more control and even better sound, you could opt for a USB audio interface.
 This lets you expand your microphone options to include dynamic mics like the Shure SM7B, which many consider to be the ultimate broadcasting microphone.

 You’ll connect your mic to the interface using XLR and 1/4" inputs.
 XLR is a common 3-pin connection that carries a signal relatively free of electrical noise.
 It’s what recording studios use.